larryhastings/big/README.md

 >
 > Capitalize the letter after an apostrophe if
 >
->     a) the apostrophe is after whitespace or a
+> * the apostrophe is after whitespace or a
 > left parenthesis character (`'('`)
 > (or is the first letter of the string), or
 >
->     b) if the apostrophe is after a letter O or D,
+> * if the apostrophe is after a letter O or D,
 > and that O or D is after whitespace (or is
 > the first letter of the string).
 The O or D
 > here will also be capitalized.
 >
-> Rule a) handles internally quoted strings:
+> The first rule handles internally quoted strings:
 >
 >     He Said 'No I Did Not'
 >